 I never thought depression will knock at my door.
 Ever since, I’ve always been the happy-go-lucky person who doesn’t take life seriously.
 I always have a cheerful, positive disposition and you will rarely see me crying or sad (unless I watch a tear-jerking movie).

-When I found out I was pregnant, that’s the moment I started feeling bad and sad for myself.
+When I found out I was pregnant the first time, that’s the moment I started feeling bad and sad for myself.
+I started to worry about so many things – law school, possible career in the future, even what other people will say about me.
 “It must be the hormones,” I said.
 As the months go by, I started to lose the cheerful side of me.

-“It’s post-partum,” every time I cry for no reason at all.
+“It’s post-partum,” every time I cry for no reason at all after giving birth.
 I was able to get over it, but there’s always been a part of me that feels so empty.